 Today we're kicking off our A Very Toddler Summer Series hosted by me (Kristina at Toddler Approved) and Jenae at I Can Teach My Child.
 We're sharing a super simple art activity idea for toddlers!!
 This project is process focused and perfect to do OUTSIDE!

-This spray art activity for toddlers only requires a few things and is totally addicting!!
+This spray art activity for toddlers only requires a few things and is fun to do again and again!!
 It is also messy so be prepared!

 Our A Very Toddler Summer series is a 10 day series full of simple activities for toddlers!
 On Mondays and Wednesdays I'll share activity ideas targeted for 2-3 year olds and on Tuesdays and Thursdays Jenae will share activity ideas more for 1-2 year olds.
 On Fridays we'll share several other favorite summer activity ideas for toddlers that we've found around the web!